hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 ## Installation

 Installing Hyprland is very easy.
-Either you install it from your local package provider (if they provide pkgs for Hyprland) or you install/build it yourself.
+Simply install it with your package manager (if there is a Hyprland package available) or install/build it yourself.

 {{< callout >}}

 This project is under development and is constantly changing.
-If you want to keep up to date with the latest commits, please consider updating your packages with `yay -Syu --devel`, or your other preferred package manager.
+If you want to keep up to date with the latest commits, please consider updating your packages with `yay -Syu --devel`, or your preferred package manager.

 {{< /callout >}}